Maximum sampled conditional likelihood for informative subsampling: Numerical experiments

 To demonstrate the performance of the MSCLE, we applied it to the cover type data \citep{blackard1999comparative}.
 This dataset contains $N=581,012$ observations on ten quantitative variables that measure geographical features and lighting conditions.
 The interest is to use these variables to build a model to predict the forest type.
 There are $K=7$ forest types: Spruce/Fir ($36.46\%$), Lodgepole Pine ($48.76\%$), Ponderosa Pine ($6.15\%$), Aspen ($1.63\%$), Douglas-fir ($2.99\%$), Krummholz ($3.53\%$) and Cottonwood/Willow ($0.427\%$), where the number in the parentheses is the percentage of the forest type in the full data set.
 We include an intercept in the model so $d=11$ and the dimension of unknown parameter is $(K-1)d=66$.
-To fit a multi-class logistic regression model as in~(\ref{eq:16}), we use the probabilities defined in (\ref{eq:15}) to take subsamples of sizes $r$ from the full data, and use the subsamples to train the model.
+To fit a multi-class logistic regression model as in~(\ref{eq:16}), we use the probabilities defined in (\ref{eq:15}) to take subsamples of sizes $n$ from the full data, and use the subsamples to train the model.
 Pilot estimates are obtained from subsamples of average size 2000 taken according to proportional subsampling probabilities.
+Note that for real data the true data generating model is unknown and any parametric model may be subject to a certain level of model misspecification.
 We use the full data estimator as the ``true parameter'' and repeat the subsampling estimator for 1000 times to calculated empirical biases, variances, and MSEs.

 Results are presented in Table~\ref{tab:1}.
 We present the squared biases so that they are directly comparable to the variances.
-For comparison, we obtained the weighted estimator (Weighted) and the naive estimator (Naive), and also implement the uniform subsampling method (Uniform).
-In terms of MSE, MSCLE outperforms the Weighted estimator, which outperforms the Uniform method.
+For comparison, we obtained the IPW estimator (IPW) and the naive estimator (Naive), and also implement the uniform subsampling method (Uniform).
+In terms of MSE, MSCLE outperforms the IPW estimator, which outperforms the Uniform method.
 The Naive method has small variances, but its biases are large and do not seem to converge to zero.